BYOD/S

 Server quickstart

-Oversimplified, the TRMNL web server generates 1-bit Bitmap images.
-When a device running TRMNL firmware pings our web server, the next-in-queue image is shared as an absolute URL inside a JSON response like this:
+The TRMNL web server generates bitmap images.
+When a device pings our web server, the next-in-queue image is shared as an absolute URL inside a JSON response like this:

 {